 Again, one of those misleading symptoms that cause you grief; the mundane, stupid things that will drive you nuts.
-Simply take a look at all contact points for the strings and make sure their real estate hasn't been encroached upon by debris.
+Simply take a look at all contact points for the strings and make sure their real estate hasn’t been encroached upon by debris of any kind.

 Too much relief is one thing, but backbow, the opposite condition, is a sure fire way to get sizzle over most of the neck.
 In fact, the closer towards the headstock end of the neck you get, the worse it becomes.
-You can spot it easily by sighting down the edge of the freatboard from the headstock to the body.
-Back off the trussrod a bit at a time, maybe an eighth of a turn, then check that the neck is straightening out.
-If you're on the right track you'l be back in business in no time.
+You can spot backbow easily by sighting down the edge of the fretboard from the headstock to the body.
+Back off the truss rod a bit at a time, maybe an eighth of a turn, then check that the neck is straightening out.
+If you’re on the right track you’l be back in business in no time.

 9. IMPROPERLY CUT OR LOW NUT

-Seen this a thousand times, that's how common it is.
+One of the most common sources of string buzz.
 Nut slots wear therefor the string gets too low to allow for proper deflection.
-Sometimes this problem is accelerated by those individuals who are eager to practice nut work and don't realize how quickly material can be removed - can't blame them for trying though.
-The nut can be repaired with crazy glue and baking soda (or bone dust) or may have to be replaced if it's too far gone.
+Sometimes this problem is accelerated by those individuals who are eager to practice nut work and don’t realize how quickly material can be removed – can’t blame them for trying though.
+The nut can be repaired with crazy glue and baking soda (or bone dust) or may have to be replaced if it’s too far gone.

 10. LOW SADDLE

-Just like a low nut but at the other end.
-I've seen addles taken down to the point where the leading edge of the string is practically resting on the bridge, not to mention the break angle is reduced to near nothing thus aggravating the problem even more.
-A new saddle will not necessarily be the fix, but it will need replacing, as the condition is more due to the angle of the neck.
+Just like a low nut but at the other end. low saddles taken down to the point where the leading edge of the string is practically resting on the bridge, not to mention the break angle is reduced to near nothing thus aggravating the problem even more.
+A new saddle will not necessarily be the fix, but it will need replacing as the condition is more due to the angle of the neck.
 Can you say deception?

 11. POOR RELIEF